-Apple has announced the iPhone X, celebrating 10 years of the iPhone with a new premier edition of the handset.
+Apple announced the iPhone X in September, celebrating 10 years of the iPhone with a new premier edition of the handset.
 Apple says this is the future of smartphones, losing the home button, embracing new technologies and being the biggest shift in iPhone design since iPhone 1.

 But is this the future of smartphones?
 We've pitched it up against the Samsung Galaxy S8, the phone it most closely sits next to in a number of areas.

 We've torn our way through these two devices, we've issued the order and to settle this ultimate battle of the specs, it's pistols at dawn, in full honour and with all decorum.

 Here's how the iPhone X compares to the Galaxy S8.